-The Hopper Program treats up to 20 boys ages 12-18 with behavioral and sexual reactivity issues.
-Each boy that admits into the Hopper Program will have line-of-sight supervision during all awake hours and no more than 30 minute checks when asleep or in the restroom as prescribed by the therapist and outlined in policy.
+The Hopper Program treats up to 16 girls ages 11-18 with behavioral issues.
+Each girl that admits into the Hopper Program will have line-of-sight supervision during all awake hours and no more than 30 minute checks when asleep or in the restroom as prescribed by the therapist and outlined in policy.

 The program consists of 5 phases that address individual risk factors that could lead to recidivism.
 The phases focus on several aspects of behaviors as well as what lead the youth to treatment and foster new coping skills and ways of thinking to reduce recidivism while in the community.